Contently Case Story: Inside Marriott’s Ambitious New Travel MagBy Tessa Wegert March 27th, 2015

 Great brand publishing doesn’t happen overnight—it’s a process that has a beginning, middle, and end.
 Contently case stories is a series highlighting some of Contently’s most successful clients, and telling the stories of how we worked together to produce great content and great business results.

 Marriott International wants to own the travel space.
-It has designs on becoming the world’s biggest travel publisher—to take publications like Travel + Leisure head on and put content in front of consumers before they’re even thinking about booking a trip.
+It has designs on becoming the world’s biggest travel publisher—to take publications like Travel + Leisure head on by putting content in front of consumers before they’re even thinking about booking a trip.
 Ambitious?
 Yes.
 But armed with new online travel magazine Marriott Traveler, the company just might do it.

 The site comes weeks after the launch of “Two Bellmen,” an original short film that has already generated 3.6 million views.
 Both projects are the fruits of Marriott’s 65-person global content studio, and both are part of the company’s mission to rethink marketing.
 “How does a brand that’s been around since 1927 continue to evolve and adapt and stay relevant?” asks David Beebe, Marriott’s vice president of global creative and content marketing.
 “You need to innovate.”